Swinney updates several injuries on his team

 "Just shows that kid is unbelievably committed," Swinney said.
 "Really proud of him.
 Feels great.
 Should probably put in him in a lab and study him.
 Great DNA."

-Offensive lineman Collin Sadler and defensive lineman Stephiylan Green are day to day.
+Offensive lineman Collin Sadler and defensive lineman Stephiylan Green are both day-to-day.
 Both players didn't travel today.

 The veteran coach thinks the Tigers have come out reasonably healthy after the last few road games.